-The Office of Nutrition Research (ONR) is responsible for leadership of nutrition research in NIDDK and collaboratively, across NIH institutes.
+The Office of Nutrition Research (ONR) is responsible for leadership of nutrition research at NIDDK and collaboratively across NIH institutes.
 The office participates in strategic planning, portfolio analysis, budget and resource allocation, and assessment of research needs and opportunities that fall within the mission of NIDDK and the NIH.
 Strategic planning includes developing new NIH research initiatives in nutrition research.
-The office replaces the NIH Division of Nutrition Research Coordination (DNRC).
+ONR acts on behalf of NIH as an interagency point of contact for nutrition research.

 Subscribe to receive ONR email updates.